-In February 2017, representatives of government, business, the community sector and two of the three labour federations represented at National Economic Development and Labour Council signed agreements on measures to strengthen labour stability and collective bargaining and on modalities for the introduction of a NMW.
+In February 2017, representatives of government, business, the community sector and two of the three labour federations represented at the National Economic Development and Labour Council signed agreements on measures to strengthen labour stability and collective bargaining and on modalities for the introduction of a NMW.

-The social partners reached agreement on modalities for the introduction of a NMW of R20 an hour to be implemented from no later than 1 May 2018.
+The social partners reached agreement on modalities for the introduction of a NMW of R20 an hour.
 This translates to about R3 500 for those working 40 hours per week and about R3 900 for those who work for 45 hours per week.

-The NMW, which is a floor below which no worker may be paid, is expected to significantly improve the lives of millions of low-paid workers and begin to address the challenge of wage inequality.
+The NMW is expected to significantly improve the lives of millions of low-paid workers and begin to address the challenge of wage inequality.